Benefits of Indexing createdAt Columns

 - Use Composite Indexes: If you often query using multiple columns, consider composite indexes.
 For example, an index on

-. - Test and Measure: Before applying indexes in production, test them in a staging environment.
+(user_id, createdAt)can be more beneficial if you frequently query for records byuser_idand order them bycreatedAt. - Test and Measure: Before applying indexes in production, test them in a staging environment.
 Measure the performance impact on both read and write operations.

 Implementation Example